 * China rally extends for eighth session, yuan soars

-* Investors hope for positive outlook from U.S. firms on earnings
+* Investors hope for positive outlook from U.S. earnings

 * Asian stock markets: tmsnrt.rs/2zpUAr4

-Asia’s investors are riding high after a front-page editorial in Monday’s China Securities Journal extolling market fundamentals was seen as official encouragement to buy stocks.
+Asia’s investors have been riding high after a front-page editorial in Monday’s China Securities Journal extolling market fundamentals, which was taken as official encouragement to buy stocks.

 “Broadly speaking, the Chinese economy is coping better not only with a recovery but also in dealing with the potential of a second wave (of infections),” said National Australia Bank FX strategist Rodrigo Catril.